teamhanko/hanko/backend/docs/Config.md

 service:
   ## name ##
   #
-  # This is the name of the service.
+  # The name of the service.
 This value will be used in the subject header of emails.
   #
   name: "Example Project"
 ## secrets ##
 #
-# The secrets section configures secrets used for signing.
+# Configures secrets used for signing.
 The secrets can be rotated by adding a new secret to the top of the list.
 #
 secrets:
   ## keys ##